Style & Formatting

 - End on a curiosity-inducing cliffhanger that leaves them wanting more.

 It's time to experiment on yourself!
 Hop into the shoes of your potential reader.
 Choose a few books and analyze the descriptions.
-You might choose one of your favourite books, a bestseller in your genre, another with an author you’re not familiar with.
+You might choose one of your favourite books, a bestseller in your genre, and another with an author you’re not familiar with.
 Read each book description and assess:

 - How does the first line make you feel?

 - Is it intriguing enough to make you want to spend your precious time and money on the book?

 - How is it structured?